1969 Notre Dame Fighting Irish football team

-The 1969 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1969 NCAA University Division football season.
-Led by sixth-year head coach Ara Parseghian, the Fighting Irish compiled a record of 8–2–1.
+The 1969 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1969 NCAA University Division football season.
+In their sixth year under head coach Ara Parseghian, the Irish compiled an 8–2–1 record, outscored opponents by a total of 334 to 113, and were ranked No. 5 in the final AP poll and No. 9 in the final UPI poll.
+After 44 seasons without postseason play (1925–1968), Notre Dame ended its self-imposed bowl hiatus, losing to No. 1 Texas in the Cotton Bowl.

-After 44 seasons without postseason play (1925–1968), the school ended its self-imposed bowl hiatus.
-With an 8–1–1 regular season record, the Irish were led on the field by junior quarterback Joe Theismann.
-They met top-ranked Texas in the Cotton Bowl in Dallas on New Year's Day, but lost 21–17 when the Longhorns scored a late touchdown.